 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-I am a huge Piña Colada fan.
-When I turned 21, forever ago, I’m pretty sure it was probably the first drink I legally imbibed.
-Either that, or one of those horrific Smirnoff Ice.
-I’ve tried to wean myself off of them as I’ve grown older, switching to drinks that are a little less calorie-heavy.
-But I find myself making these Piña Colada Cupcakes with Coconut Rum Cream Cheese Frosting fairly often.
+As much as I like them, I’ve really weaned myself off of them as I’ve grown older, switching to drinks that are a little less sweet and calorie-heavy.
+But I find myself making these alcohol-infused Piña Colada Cupcakes fairly often.
 For birthday parties.
 Housewarming parties.
 Baby Showers.

 As a thank you gift for my landscaping guy.